Common Symptoms of a Back Condition

 - Physical and mental weakness and disability are distinct

-Chiropractic Care #1 Choice for Conditions Like Back Injuries
+Chiropractic Care is the #1 Choice for Back Pain

 Non-drug treatments, such as chiropractic, are recommended as the first treatment choice, before over-the-counter anti-inflammatory drugs (like aspirin and ibuprofen) or prescriptions for conditions like back pain, by new ACP guidelines.

 Another big change to the guidelines is that acetaminophens (like Tylenol and Excedrin) should not be used at all, since recent evidence shows that these over-the-counter painkillers do not help back pain.